 Although many sim racing wheels have an extensive selection of buttons and rotary encoders, I still use a button box because it makes the whole sim experience more graceful as well as more realistic.
 Last but not least, it just feels more authentic!
 In this blog, I will explain to you why you too, should you not already have one, will want a button box.
 There are two options:

 - Opt for a DIY solution (DIY Button box).

-Are you handy with a soldering iron and enjoy making your own sim racing button box?
-Then read on.
-In this article, I will explain to you how to make a great DIY sim racing Button Box yourself and share my experiences of how I did it!
+Are you handy with a soldering iron and enjoy making your own sim racing button box to make?
+Then be sure to read on.
+In this article, I will explain to you how to make your own fantastic DIY sim racing Button Box and share my experiences of how I did it!

 What is a sim racing button box?

 For those who are new to the world of sim racing and don't know what a button box is.
 As the name suggests, it is a box with buttons ?
 But there is more than just that!
 Besides buttons, a button box has (usually) rotary encoders, rocker switches and switches.
 This combination of parts makes a button box indispensable in the world of sim racing.

 Tutorial: Create your own button box in 8 steps!

 Before I tell you how to make your own button box in 8 easy steps: all credits for this fantastic tutorial go to AMSTUDIO.
 For only $5.30, you get a comprehensive manual with 18 easy-to-follow pages explaining step by step how to make this button box with 32 functions yourself!

 The video below clearly shows the steps you need to take to get started yourself!
 It is incredibly simple and even without technical knowledge you can make this DIY button box.
 If you have the skills and feel you can handle it, watch the video below from AMSTUDIO that explains the whole process in relatively easy-to-understand steps.